-This course examines the basic ethical issues involved in the conduct of business from a biblical perspective.
-Critical thinking of organizations as a spiritual, social, moral, and ethical activity is explored, as well as the decision process.
-The way these decisions are communicated to others is studied.
+This course examines the basic ethical issues involved in the conduct of business including both classical and biblical perspectives.
+Critical thinking of organizations as a spiritual, social, moral, and ethical activity is explored, as well as the ethical decision process.